Somatic Food Freedom & Nervous System Healing for Women

 When Being in Your Body Feels Like Something You Have to Manage

-Underneath these patterns, there is often a more subtle layer that has been there for a long time.
+Underneath these patterns, there is often a more subtle layer that has been present for a very long time.

 Why This Has Been So Hard to Change